zumasys/docs/site/docs/jbase/dynamic-objects/method-$inherit()---class-inheritance/README.md

 }
 ```

-We are now passing 2 values, account number and deposit amount, on the command line.
+We are now passing 2 values, **account number** and **deposit amount**, on the command line.
 But again, these values would typically come from a database.

 The **$inherit()** method allows any number of classes to be inherited.
 So there's nothing preventing us from doing this: